 - 1 tbsp salt (non-iodized)

 - Filtered water to cover (chlorine free)

-- Peel the turnips and beet and cut into thin, bite-sized pieces.
+- Peel the turnips and beet and cut into thin, bite-sized sticks.

 - Pack into a sterilized jar with the garlic and bay.